|

 escalate.
 The important thing is to wait it out rather than giving in-it will

 eventually stop, and will stop even sooner the next time around.
+5. Positive reinforcement is something the dog wants.

 Just because you think those expensive new treats are a great reward doesn’t